qiujian16/k8s-enhancements/keps/sig-multicluster/cluster-inventory/README.md

 metav1.Condition format.

 Predefined condition types:
-- Healthy: indicate the cluster is in a good state. (state:
+- Healthy conditions indicate the cluster is in a good state. (state:
   True/False/Unknown).
 Healthiness can have different meanings in different scenarios.
 We will have multiple condition types to define
   healthiness: